There has been a lot of interest in the carnivore diet recently!

 Dr Paul Saladino (aka Carnivore MD) is another passionate advocate for the carnivore diet and dives deep into the science.
-Paul likes to add plenty of organ meats to maximise his nutrient density with a nose to tail approach.
-Check out our full detailed analysis of Dr Saladinino’s diet here.
+Paul likes to add plenty of organ meats to maximise his nutrient density with a nose-to-tail approach.

 Dr Shawn Baker

 Orthopedic surgeon Dr Shawn Baker is possibly the most well-known and vocal proponent of the carnivore dietary approach.